 The Pirates responded with a jumper from Kyler Arajo to tie it on the next possession.

-Pontiac’s Riley Johnson got a steal and layup with a minute left to give the Indians a 42-40 lead, but Snook answered with a drive for a layup on the next possession to set up his last second heroics.
+Pontiac’s Riley Johnson got a steal and layup with a minute left to give the Indians a 42-40 lead, but Snook answered with a drive for a layup on the next possession to set up his last-second heroics.

 “It was an exciting opener,” Ottawa coach Mark Cooper said.
 “Obviously, both teams aren’t in midseason form, but we’re happy to get out of here with a win.”

-But Ottawa got its offense going in the second and took its first lead of the game on a 3-pointer by Deklan Gage with 2:04 left in the first half.
+But Ottawa got its offense going in the second quarter and took its first lead of the game on a 3-pointer by Deklan Gage with 2:04 left in the first half.
 The Pirates led 20-19 at halftime.

 “I just thought we had a lot of nerves,” Cooper said.
-“They kind of got into us defensively and we were uncomfortable running offense.
+“They kind of got into us defensively, and we were uncomfortable running offense.
 I thought as the game went on we got a little bit more comfortable offensively, but still not at the level consistently we’re going to need to be.”

 After Gage’s 3, the Pirates led until Pontiac’s 9-0 fourth quarter run.